rspeer/dominiate/README.md

 Installation
 ------------
-This isn't yet end-user code.
-You need a reasonable development environment with a command line to use Dominiate.
+To use the command-line version, you will need a reasonable development environment with a command line.

 First, acquire node.js (v0.4 or later) and npm (the Node Package Manager).
 The best way to do this differs by operating system and changes a lot.